andersondev96/GoStack-Rocketseat/README.md

 **GoBarber** is a project that was created in the 12th Edition of **GoStack** by **Rocketseat**, whose main features are to make appointments for barbershops, which will facilitate the organization the hours that hairdressers serve their customers.

+## 🎨 Layout
+You can view the project layout in the format through this [link](https://www.figma.com/file/BXCihtXXh9p37lGsENV614/GoBarber).
+Remembering that you will need to have a [Figma](https://www.figma.com/) account.

 ## :rocket: Techs
 The project was developed using the following technologies: